Skip to contents

 • Principal component analysis for AMR

 All reference data sets (about microorganisms, antibiotics, SIR interpretation, EUCAST rules, etc.) in this AMR package are publicly and freely available.
-We continually export our data sets to formats for use in R, SPSS, SAS, Stata and Excel.
+We continually export our data sets to formats for use in R, SPSS, Stata and Excel.
 We also supply flat files that are machine-readable and suitable for input in any software program, such as laboratory information systems.
 Please find all download links on our website, which is automatically updated with every code change.

 This R package was created for both routine data analysis and academic research at the Faculty of Medical Sciences of the University of Groningen, in collaboration with non-profit organisations Certe Medical Diagnostics and Advice Foundation and University Medical Center Groningen, and is being actively and durably maintained by two public healthcare organisations in the Netherlands.